Dingo: Description

-Head

-Early studies identified the skull as being more like that of the golden jackal than it is to the wolf or coyote.
-One study proposes that compared with the skull of the dog, the dingo possesses a longer muzzle, longer carnassial teeth, longer and more slender canine teeth, larger auditory bullae, a flatter cranium with a larger sagittal crest, and larger nuchal lines.
+Compared with the skull of the dog, the dingo possesses a longer muzzle, longer carnassial teeth, longer and more slender canine teeth, larger auditory bullae, a flatter cranium with a larger sagittal crest, and larger nuchal lines.
 In 2014, a study was conducted on pre-20th century dingo specimens that are unlikely to have been influenced by later hybridisation.
 The dingo skull was found to differ relative to the domestic dog by its larger palatal width, longer rostrum, shorter skull height, and wider sagittal crest.
 However, this was rebutted with the figures falling within the wider range of the domestic dog and that each dog breed differs from the others in skull measurements.
 Based on a comparison with the remains of a dingo found at Fromme's Landing, the dingo's skull and skeleton have not changed over the past 3,000 years.
 Compared to the wolf, the dingo possesses a paedomorphic cranium similar to domestic dogs.
 However, the dingo has a larger brain size compared to dogs of the same body weight, with the dingo being more comparable with the wolf than dogs are.
 In this respect, the dingo resembles two similar mesopredators, the dhole and the coyote.
 The eyes are triangular (or almond-shaped) and are hazel to dark in colour with dark rims.
 The ears are erect and occur high on the skull.

 Coat colour

 The dingo's three main coat colours are described as being light ginger (or tan), black and tan, and creamy white.
 The ginger colour ranges from a deep rust to a pale cream and can be found in 74% of dingoes.
 Often, small white markings are seen on the tip of the tail, the feet, and the chest, but with no large white patches.
 Some do not exhibit white tips.
 The black and tan dingoes possess a black coat with a tan muzzle, chest, belly, legs, and feet and can be found in 12% of dingoes.
 Solid white can be found in 2% of dingoes and solid black 1%.

 Only three genes affect coat colour in the dingo compared with nine genes in the domestic dog.
 The ginger colour is dominant and carries the other three main colours – black, tan, and white.
 White dingoes breed true, and black and tan dingoes breed true; when these cross, the result is a sandy colour.
 The coat is not oily, nor does it have a dog-like odour.
 The dingo has a single coat in the tropical north of Australia and a double thick coat in the cold mountains of the south, the undercoat being a wolf-grey colour.
 Patchy and brindle coat colours can be found in dingoes with no dog ancestry and these colours are less common in dingoes of mixed ancestry.